 Now turn up the heat and bring to a boil to reduce the liquids slightly.
 This will take about another 5 minutes.
 Turn off the heat and add your chia seeds to the pot and mix well.
 That’s it!

-How do you store blueberry chia jam?
+How to store your jam?

 Once your jam is ready, it will be very hot.
 So carefully transfer to a heatproof container.
 I use glass jars.
 Chill the jam overnight and enjoy.